NY AG Letitia James Indicted On Fraud Charges At Urging Of Trump-Picked Attorney: Report

 Trump has pushed the case forward after publicly attacking James on social media, calling her “SCUM” and demanding her removal as attorney general.

-The allegations center on a Virginia home where James’ niece lives.
-Bill Pulte, the Trump-appointed head of the Federal Housing Finance Agency, has suggested James falsely claimed the property as her primary residence to obtain a more favorable mortgage rate.
-James’ attorney, Abbe Lowell, denied the claim to NBC News.

-Halligan’s push to charge James follows Trump’s ongoing legal battles with her office.
-As attorney general, James brought the civil lawsuit that led to Trump being found liable for business fraud in September 2023.
+Halligan’s prosecution of James follows Trump’s ongoing legal battles with James' office.
+As attorney general, she brought the civil lawsuit that led to Trump being found liable for business fraud in September 2023.